Cpos64/R.E.M./PLANNER.md

 # Planner for R.E.M.
 APP Project

-## 📅 This Week
+## 📅 Today

-## 📆 Today
+## 📆 Tomorrow

+[X] Update and clean up Dream Chart

+[X] Move dream chart to "Me" tab and restructure as Dream Tab with just showing dream logs in a creative way

+[] Restructure sleep screen to be like Garmin's sleep window and get rid of sleep logs... dont need them

+[] Email app developers and ask quality questions

+[X] Simplify Navigation Tab
+- take away text and color. just have simple objects all with same, subtle color

+[] Come up with clear Mission statement and Target Demographic

 ## ⏳ Backlog
-[x] Add still sleeping option to pop up "Did you dream?" window
-- Feature was reverted to only offer Yes/No options

-[] Make appearance look like other social media apps
-- Ribbon with home, feed, sleep, dreams, settings, etc. on the bottom of the app

-[] Add clickable attribute to sleep logs
-[] Update sleep-log view

-[] Fix and update dream charts

-[] Add normal category to dream genre list
-[] Update diffent colors for genres

-[] Make compatible with Android Simulator

 [] Add recommendations tab

-[] Create feed tab
-- Area where dream and sleep logs are shared

 [] Shareable option to other social medias
 - ability to export post/log as a picture so the user can share on other social media platforms and increase REM exposure

-[x] Fix sleep and dream charts
-- sleep charts now appear even with no recent entries, allowing the user to switch windows.

 [] Fix avg labels on charts
 - hard to see labels on 30-d and 90-d charts

-[] Build Container (Dockerfile) for Codex to run Flutter commands

 [] Update loading screen whenn launching app
 - instead of flutter logo, have REM logo

-[] Add "ChatSLEEPT"
-- AI bot to help with answer sleep-related questions and interpret dreams

-[] Add social page like YT feed for dreams with sleep stats attached
-- Make it like youtube feed with thumbnails being AI generated pictures of dreams and title being title of dreams

 [] Make logo appear on loading screen instead of Flutter icon

-[] Restructure app to have effective home screen and bottom navigation bar like other social media apps

-[] Add custom sleep genre options where user can add custom genres with correlating color
+[] Update DREAM GENRES: take away normal, add movie genres: Action, Comedy, Romance, Thriller, Drama, Sci-Fi, Horror, etc. Add custom dream genre options where user can add custom genres with correlating color.
+Max at 3 custom genres.

-[] Track moods and how well the user think they recovered/slept before glancing at statistics
+[] Track moods, how well the user think they recovered/slept before glancing at statistics, whether the user woke up in the middle of the night to pee, etc. (use whoop journal for ideas)

 [] Brainstorm ideas for the UI/look of the app

-[] Use AI to determine Genre of dreams\

 [] Have way to store characters that people mention in there dreams so AI and readers of dreams know who you dreamed about.

+[] Update Home, Me, and ChatSLEEPT windows with 04-mini-high and update Navigation window

+[] Update dream logs to include ChatSLEEPT for image creation of dreams